alexxbb/huilib/README.md

 Python library for building native houdini user interfaces.

-This library is simple python wrapper around houdini .ui scripting language.
+This library is a simple Python wrapper around Houdini .ui scripting language.
 Although it doesn't cover even a half of all available houdini UI controlls, it does provide most usefull of them, such as buttons, textFields, checkboxes, menus, etc.
 The coding style is very similar to PyQt.

-This project is experimental.Not sure if i will continue to support it, but it was fun to write it.
-Hope someone find it usefull =)
+It was written for fun.Hope someone finds it usefull.

 *See examples/all_gadgets.py*